Frame Guidance: Training-Free Guidance for Frame-Level Control in Video Diffusion Models: Experiments

 \textbf{Using color block drawing} ~ During keyframe-guided generation, keyframe similarity can be flexibly controlled by adjusting the guidance strength.
 This allows new forms of user-provided control signals that are easy to create, such as coarse sketches or color blocks.
 In particular, we introduce a novel application that allows users to guide video generation using edited frames, where simple visual edits via color blocks indicate changes in color or detail.
 As illustrated in \autoref{fig:figure1}(d), the generated video depicts the mountain changing color and texture in three distinct ways, which is difficult to achieve using text prompts alone.
 For \fg, color blocks act as rough visual hints that allow natural scene transitions while preserving the contents.
 We provide more examples in \autoref{app:fig-colorblock}.

-\textbf{Masked region guidance} ~ While our previously described methods apply guidance to the entire frame, we demonstrate that the guidance can be effectively restricted to specific regions, by using L2 loss with a binary mask.
+\textbf{Masked region guidance} ~ While our previously described methods apply guidance to the whole area of a frame, we demonstrate that the guidance can be effectively restricted to specific regions by using L2 loss with a binary mask.
 In \autoref{fig:other-cases}(a), we present an example of generating a video with object motion, guided by a cropped image and its segmentation mask.
 By applying guidance solely to the object region, the background remains unchanged while the object shows smooth movement.

 \textbf{Depth map / Sketch guidance} ~ Furthermore, \fg supports general types of frame-level signals, such as depth maps and sketches, which offer more user-friendly conditioning compared to RGB images as input.
 Using the general input guidance defined in \cref{method:loss}, \fg is capable of generating high-quality guided videos as shown in \autoref{fig:figure1}(e) and (f).